dkowitz/LowCal-Code/docs/cli/authentication.md

 # Authentication Setup

-Qwen Code supports two main authentication methods to access AI models.
+LowCal Code supports two main authentication methods to access AI models.
 Choose the method that best fits your use case:

 1.  **Qwen OAuth (Recommended):**
     - Use this option to log in with your qwen.ai account.